 Aspen is about 200 miles from Denver International Airport (four hours plus, due to heavy traffic on the passes and in the city).
 From DIA, take I-70 West through the city and over several mountain passes to Glenwood Springs.
 At Glenwood Springs, take Highway 82 via exit 116, and follow it all the way to Aspen.

 Another scenic (and even more spectacular) route to Aspen from Denver takes approximately 3 1/2 hours via Independence Pass.
-From DIA, take I-70 West to Highway 24 south past Leadville.
-You’ll eventually turn West onto Highway 82 and follow it over Independence Pass (open only during the warm weather months, typically May 31 to October 31) into downtown Aspen.
+The Pass is only open in the warm weather months, typically Memorial Day to Halloween.

 GRAND JUNCTION REGIONAL AIRPORT (GJT)